patreeceeo/marionette-file-uploader/README.md

 Like Blueimp's jQuery plugin (https://github.com/blueimp/jQuery-File-Upload) but wish that it was written around a nice framework like backbone.marionette?
 Me too.
 This is my attempt to make the world of free web-based file uploaders a little better.
 Enjoy!

 ## Development Plan
 Right now my goal is simply to create a dry-running version of the file-uploader, then once that is working to my satisfaction I'll make it actually interact with the server using Blueimp's method.
+Unlike Blueimp's plugin, this plugin will never include any server-side code.
+I'll eventually get around to writing some, but it will be in a separate project.

 ## Usage
 Simply download and open index.html in your favorite browser